-The Graphical Instrument Cluster (GIC) is a display device that communicates with multiple pieces of equipment on the coach.
+The Valid Instrument Cluster is a display device that communicates with multiple pieces of equipment on the coach.
+A selectable display in the center provides a menu system which is navigated by using the up, down, back, and OK keys on the steering wheel.